Kazi Nuruzzaman

 Kazi Nuruzzaman Bir Uttom (24 March 1925 – 6 May 2011) was a Bangladeshi war hero and secular nationalist, who served as one of the principal commanders of the Mukti Bahini during the Bangladesh Liberation War.
-He also rejected Bir Uttam Award as a tribute to all the unknown, unrecognized martyrs of the war.
+He also rejected Bir Uttam award as a tribute to all the unknown, unrecognized martyrs of the war.

 Early life

-Nuruzzaman was born on 24 March 1925.
-He received his education from the exclusive St. Xavier's College, Calcutta majoring in chemistry.
+Kazi Nuruzzaman was born into a prominent Bengali Muslim family to Kazi Sadrul Ala and Ratabunesa Begum on 24 March 1925.
+His father Kazi Sadrul Ala was given the title Khan Saheb by the erstwhile ruling British Raj for his services to society.
+He was educated at the prestigious St Xavier's School and College at Kolkata.
+He passed his Matriculation examination in 1939 and I.Sc in 1941 from there, he finished off his education from St Xavier's School and College with a Bachelor in Chemistry Science with Honors.

 Career

-He joined the British Indian Navy in 1943 but due to Jawaharlal Nehru's persuasion, he transferred to the army in 1946 and completed his training from Royal School of Artillery in UK.
-After partition of India in 1947 he joined Pakistan army & was promoted to Major in 1954.
+He joined the British Indian Navy on 6 June 1943 but due to Jawaharlal Nehru's persuasion, he transferred to the army in 1946 and completed his training from Royal School of Artillery in UK.
+After partition of India in 1947 he joined Pakistan army.
+In 1949 he was assigned as platoon commander for the Joint Pre-Cadet Training School in Quetta.
+He was promoted to Major in 1954.
 Before retiring from the armed forces he served at East Pakistan Industrial Development Corporation.

-Since he was a Bengali in the Pakistan Army, he was subject to racial discrimination.
-He did not sacrifice his dignity, and one such example was his comment against Ayub Khan.
+Since he was a Bengali in the Pakistan Army, he was subject to discrimination.
+He did not sacrifice his dignity, and one such example was his comment against Ayub Khan:

+Only people from good families can recognize other people from other good families.